jjdelacruz1/Phase1Project/README.md

 ## What We Learned

-- Breaking up our code into different files/modules so that they're easier to reuse as well decreasing merge conflicts
+- Breaking up our code into different files/modules so that they're easier to reuse as well helping to decrease the chance of merge conflicts
 - Integrating APIs that require authentication

 ## Our Team